AdeebKhan25/dataset_suicide_susceptible/README.md

 1. This dataset is very small and in no way describes the situation at large.
 2. Use the dataset cautiously for any inference.
+3. All the information in this dataset is taken from publicly available news reports and anonymous surveys at my institution.